-Over the next couple weeks we’ll be exploring how to add more plant-based raw foods into your diet.
-Summer is the perfect time to experiment with raw foods because there are so many fruits and veggies in season.
+Spring/Summer is the perfect time to experiment with adding more raw foods into your diet because there are so many fruits and veggies in season.
 Plus, light and refreshing raw recipes really hit the spot on hot, sunny days.

 I’ve done a lot of experimenting with raw plant-based foods over the last decade.
 Why?
 Because they provide disease-fighting antioxidants, gut-friendly fiber, inflammation-fighting polyphenols, and a host of nourishing vitamins and minerals, and I wanted to get in on that good shizzle!
 But despite these benefits, I’ve noticed that this type of cuisine comes with a lot of baggage.
 Either it’s too complicated, too expensive or too rigid.

 I love raw foods.
 They make me feel fantastic.
 But that doesn’t mean I’m 100% raw or that you need to be in order to feel the benefits of this way of eating.
 For me, learning to prepare and enjoy delicious raw foods is just about adding more healthy nourishment into my diet.
 And with a little know-how, it’s easy to avoid common pitfalls associated with any approach to healthy eating.

 Today, I want to share some fabulous tips that I pulled together with my dear friend, Gena Hamshaw.
 Gena released her book, Choosing Raw, which is a gorgeous cookbook filled with delicious (and easy) high-raw recipes and knowledge.

 You can also join me and Gena for my very first Crazy Sexy Cookbook Club here!
 We’ve put together a full day meal plan with recipes and shopping list.
 Now, let’s get ready and brush up on some helpful smarts that’ll prepare us for some fun in the kitchen.

 10 Tips for Eating More Raw Plant-Based Foods